eraofchaos/eraofchaos.github.io/Emblem/Core of the Global Network.md

 ---
 title: "Holy Emblem - Core of the Global Network"
 permalink: /Emblem/Core of the Global Network/
-excerpt: "Holy Emblem - Neutral - Core of the Global Network"
+excerpt: "Era of Chaos Core of the Global Network.
+Core of the Global Network.
+Era of Chaos Holy Emblem Core of the Global Network.
+Era of Chaos Neutral Core of the Global Network"
-last_modified_at: 2021-02-02
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Core of the Global Network.md"
 toc: false
 classes: wide